sdjaeb/decker-pygame/docs/architecture/hexagonal_architecture.md

 -   **Infrastructure (`src/decker_pygame/infrastructure`):** Our `JsonFileCharacterRepository` is a driven adapter.
 It implements the `CharacterRepositoryInterface` port, translating the Core's request to save a character into the specific action of writing a JSON file to disk.

 ## 4. Future Improvements

-While our current structure aligns well with Hexagonal Architecture, we can make it even more explicit and robust:

--   **Explicit Port Modules:** We could create a dedicated `src/decker_pygame/ports` directory to make the separation even clearer, though the current placement within the `domain` (for repository interfaces) and `application` (for service methods) layers is also a valid and common approach.
+## 4. Explicit Ports and Adapters

+To make our architecture even more robust and self-documenting, we have made the roles of Ports and Adapters more explicit.

+### 4.1.
+Explicit Port Modules

+All port interfaces, both driving and driven, are now located in a dedicated `src/decker_pygame/ports` directory.

+-   **Driving Port Interfaces (`ports/service_interfaces.py`):** These are abstract base classes (e.g., `CharacterServiceInterface`) that define the use cases the application offers.
+The Application Services in `src/decker_pygame/application` provide the concrete implementations of these interfaces.

+-   **Driven Port Interfaces (`ports/repository_interfaces.py`):** These are the abstract base classes for our repositories (e.g., `CharacterRepositoryInterface`).
+They define the persistence contract required by the Core.

+This explicit separation makes it immediately clear what the application's boundaries are.

+### 4.2.
+Decoupled Presentation Logic

--   **Decouple Presentation Logic:** The `Game` class currently contains a mix of game loop management and UI event handling.
-In the future, we could introduce a more formal "Presentation Adapter" that is solely responsible for translating Pygame events into calls to our application services, further decoupling the UI from the core game state.
+The `Game` class delegates the task of interpreting user input to a dedicated **Presentation Adapter** (e.g., `PygameEventHandler`).
+This adapter's sole responsibility is to translate raw Pygame events (like key presses) into calls to the appropriate methods on our Application Services (our driving ports).
+This further decouples the UI from the core application logic.

+### 4.3.
+External API Adapters

--   **External API Adapters:** When we need to communicate with external services (e.g., a high-score server), we would create a new port in the Core (e.g., `HighScoreServiceInterface`) and a corresponding adapter in the `infrastructure` layer that handles the HTTP requests.
+When we need to communicate with external services (e.g., a high-score server), we follow a standard pattern:

+1. Define a new driven port in `src/decker_pygame/ports` (e.g., `HighScoreServiceInterface`).
+2. Create a corresponding adapter in the `infrastructure` layer (e.g., `ApiHighScoreService`) that implements this interface and handles the actual HTTP communication.
+3. Inject this adapter into the relevant Application Service.